dingusdev/dingusppc/zdocs/developers/cpu/powerpc/mmuemu.md

 When no translation for a virtual address was found in either cache, a full address translation including the full page table walk is performed.
 This path is the slowest one.
-Fortunately, the probabilty that this path will be taken seems to be very low.
+Fortunately, the probability that this path will be taken seems to be very low.

 The complete algorithm looks like that: